The Hoover Dam

 Water that was once muddy is now sparkling clear in reservoirs and in stretches of the Colorado River.
 Hoover and other dams on the Colorado have tamed the turbulent flow, creating clean bodies of water that provide recreation for more than 10 million people each year.
 These waters have also provided habitats for fish and wildlife in areas that were once nearly barren.

 By regulating the Colorado River, Hoover Dam assures a steady flow of municipal and industrial water to Los Angeles, San Diego and other cities in the Southwest.
 Phoenix, Arizona was added to the list when the Central Arizona Project began delivering water in 1985.
 The Tucson area began to receive project water in 1991.
-Several agriculture users, a number of smaller cities, and an Indian community between Phoenix and Tucson also benefit from the water availability.
+Several agriculture users, a number of smaller cities, and an Indian community between Phoenix and Tucson also benefit from the availability of water.

 Part of the hydroelectric energy generated at Hoover and Parker dams helps pump water along the Colorado River Aqueduct.
 The 242-mile-long aqueduct has an annual capacity of 1.212 million acre-feet (1 billion gallons) of water a day.
 Five pumping stations lift the water 1,617 feet over the mountains between the Colorado River and the coastal plain.